'Rat-a-tat' of Las Vegas gunfire points to automatic or modified weapons

 Nevada law lets residents own machine guns, if they are permitted under federal law.
 The state does not require licenses, registration or a waiting period for firearms, including semi-automatic rifles.

-Reporting by Joseph Ax in New York and Stephen Nellis in San Francisco; Editing by Daniel Wallis, Andrew Hay and Michael Perry
+Reporting by Joseph Ax in New York and Stephen Nellis in San Francisco; Editing by Daniel Wallis and Andrew Hay